broadwayinc/skapi-js/README.md

 import { Skapi } from 'skapi-js';
 const skapi = new Skapi('your_service_id', 'your_user_id');

-// Import the exported class from any file you may want to use skapi export { skapi };
+export { skapi }; // Import skapi from your project files
 ```

 For more info, visit our [documentation page](https://docs.skapi.com)